35 Examples of Personal Goals You Need to Set (Updated 2023)

 Time-bound

-Time-bound is also losing weight or completing a big project left that has been left on the back burner for too long.
+Time-bound goals include losing weight or completing a big project that has been put on the back burner for too long.

-The one fantastic thing about setting SMART goals is that you can achieve them all, provided you are disciplined enough to do so!
+The fantastic thing about setting S.M.A.R.T. goals is that you can achieve them all, provided you are disciplined enough to do so!

 So why is setting personal goals so important?

 Can you imagine a life without goals?
 I can’t.
-I love having personal goals to set as they all give me confidence (after I’ve achieved them) and challenge me.
-I like being challenged, and I feel we should all take on challenges.
+I love setting personal goals, as they give me confidence (after I’ve achieved them) and challenge me.
+I like being challenged, and we should all take on challenges.

 Challenges help us grow too!